The Video Sensing Extension

 How to add the Video Sensing Extension?

-If you do not see the camera video, then you should check if the camera is forbidden by looking at this camera icon above the green flag button:
+If you do not see the camera video, then you should check if the camera is blocked.
+Try to find this camera icon in the top navigation bar on the right:

 Fix Camera Permission Issue

-If the camera is somehow forbidden, you can fix it by changing the permission settings and then reloading the page:
+If the camera is somehow blocked, you can fix it by changing the permission settings and then reloading the page:

 The Video Sensing Blocks